One of the most common types of hair loss is androgenetic alopecia, though it can also affect females, is better known as male pattern baldness.

 Add 1-2 drops of essential oil blend to ½ tsp. jojoba oil and gently massage into scalp.
 Leave on scalp or shampoo if needed.

-Other essential oils for hair loss
+Other essential oils for healthy hair

 While this list is by no means exhaustive, it will certainly get you well on your way to treating your hair loss naturally.